+Armed By

-Armed By The Armed by field lets you specify how your state analyzer is to be armed.
-The analyzer can be armed by the RUN key, the other analyzer, or an external instrument through the BNC Input port.
+The Armed by field lets you specify how your state analyzer is to be armed.
+The analyzer can be armed by the RUN key, the other analyzer, the scope or an external instrument through the BNC Input port.
 Any of these can tell the analyzer when to start capturing data.

-State Trace Menu 15-13 When you select the Armed by field, a pop-up menu appears like that shown below.
+When you select the Armed by field, a pop-up menu appears like that shown below.
 The first two options always appear in the pop-up.
-The third option will give the name of the other analyzer.
-If the other analyzer is off, or if the other machine is being armed by this machine, this option will not be available.
+The third and fourth options will give the name of the other analyzer and scope.
+If the other analyzer or scope is off, or if the other machine or scope is being armed by this machine, these options will not be available.